danielballan/nbexamples/README.md

 On the notebook toolbar, a new "share as example" button (the "paper airplane" icon at right) submits the notebook to the list of "unreviewed" examples.

+Optionally, you can add a custom title and summary (as shown in the example) by editing the notebook metadata (Edit > Edit Notebook Metadata) and adding "title" and "summary" to the JSON.
+If these are not present, nbexamples displays the notebook's filepath instead.

 ![Share as Example button](docs/share-button.png)

 ### URL scheme